jpragey/matcher4cl/README.md

  - create non-standard matchers for existing classes (eg Float with allowed rounding error);
  - customize output formats.
 ASCII is provided out of the box, but other formats (like HTML) can be easily written.

-Matcher4cl is a pure Ceylon library; it needs ceylon 0.6.
+Matcher4cl needs ceylon 0.6 (currently in github).

 Installation
 ============